chadaustin/sajson/README.md

 The dynamic allocation mode grows the parse stack and AST buffer as needed.
 It's about 10-40% slower than single allocation because it needs to check for out-of-memory every time data is appended, and occasionally the buffers need to be reallocated and copied.

+### Bounded

+The bounded allocation mode takes a fixed-size memory buffer and uses it for both the parse stack and the resulting AST.
+If the parse stack and AST fit in the given buffer, the parse succeeds.
+This allocation mode allows using sajson without the library making any allocations.

 ## Performance

 sajson's performance is excellent - it frequently benchmarks faster than RapidJSON, for example.